rahmap/raja-ongkir-codeigniter/README.md

-# Raja Ongkir Library for CodeIgniter 3.x
+# Raja Ongkir Library for CodeIgniter 4.x

 CodeIgniter library for consuming [RajaOngkir](http://rajaongkir.com) API.
-This library is an update from [hok00age](https://github.com/hok00age/rajaongkir-codeigniter) which is not updated.
+This library is an update from [andisis](https://github.com/andisis/raja-ongkir-codeigniter) which is only for **Codeigniter 3.x** and not updated.
 This library can be used for all types of accounts (starter, basic and pro).

-**NOTE: This repo is no longer being maintained.
-If you would like to take it over please email me at andisis92@gmail.com.**

 ## Installation